Trepan-Debuggers/python2-trepan/trepan/processor/command/help/location.rst

    b[0]()

-Although in the last example `b[0]()` the expressions can get a bit complex, to simpliify parsing, we don't allow arbitrary expressions.
+Although in the last example `b[0]()` the expressions can get a bit complex, to simplify parsing, we don't allow arbitrary expressions.
 We currently allow only alphanumeric symbols as you'd find in valid Python identifiers along with extra symbols ".", "[", and "]".
 This means `b[i+1]()` would be invalid because it contains "+".
 So would `b["foo"]()`, assuming `b` were a dictionary, because of the quote symbol.

 *Right now we don't allow line offsets from functions.
 If the need arises we may do so in the future.*